-- The appeals committee at the Weatherford or Sayre Campus may recommend an academic plan for some students.
+- The appeals committee at the Weatherford or Sayre Remote Location may recommend an academic plan for some students.

 - The academic plan must bring the student up to academic progress by a certain point in time.
 Students who have academic plans will be evaluated each term to see that the academic plan is being met.

 - Students who do not meet the requirements of the academic plan are placed on suspension.

 - Students who are placed on suspension after not meeting the requirements of the plan may reestablish SAP by meeting the requirements above.
 Aid will be reinstated after the term when SAP is established.